uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

 Why does it appear to be *worse* than their result?
-Unfortunately, (or fortunately, depending on the viewpoint) the public facing version of GPT-4 was dumbed down and tuned further, mainly for reasons of safety.
+Unfortunately, (or fortunately, depending on the viewpoint) the public facing version of GPT-4 was “dumbed down” and tuned further, mainly for reasons of safety.

 <br>